matt-newman/matt-newman.github.io/README.md

 ### Telegraph Media Group
 September 2015 - December 2018

-As a Senior Engineer at the Telegraph I played the leading role in cleaning up the implemenation of their templates and renderers used.
-This has the long term aim of simplyfying nad improving: development, maintanence, testing and performance.
-This meant understaing the entire breadth of the offering of the Telegraph, its 45 different page types and their implemenation details.
+As a Senior Engineer at the Telegraph I played the leading role in cleaning up the implementation of their templates and renderers used.
+This has the long term aim of simplifying and improving: development, maintenance, testing and performance.
+This meant understanding the entire breadth of the offering of the Telegraph, its 45 different page types and their implementation details.

 I was part of a small set of people who helped to drastically improve the performance of pages on the Telegraph, taking Speed Index from 12s (5mb/1mb 20ms latency) to 4s.
 That improvement was achieved incrementally on an old codebase, with the new implementation of templates, that was brought down to less than a second, see: https://www.telegraph.co.uk/health/

 #### Projects worked on whilst at The Telegraph:
 * Rebuilding lists (lists form more than 60% of the website)
-* New implemenation of front-end build process
+* New implementation of front-end build process
+* CSS and JS linting for TMG
 * Adding user-commenting
 * MyTelegraph (following Journalists and Topics)
-* Preformance improvement of website
+* Performance improvement of website
-* Intregrating with Apple News
+* Integrating with Apple News
 * Launching Travel vertical

 #### Technologies used or exposed to: